rotki/docs/premium/referrals.md

 1. Go to your [subscription page](https://rotki.com/home/subscription).
 2. Open the Account Credit section to see your current balance and full credit history.
-3. Credit is applied automatically to your next renewal or upgrade.
+3. Credit is applied automatically to your next purchase, renewal, or upgrade.